openharmony/docs/en/application-dev/inputmethod/input-method-subtype-guide.md

 # Setting Input Method Subtypes

-The input method subtype allows the input method to switch to a specific mode or language, for example, the Chinese or English keyboard.
+The input method subtypes allow the input method to switch to a specific mode or language, for example, the Chinese or English keyboard.

 ## Configuring and Implementing an Input Method Subtype

 1. Implement an **InputMethodExtensionAbility** instance for an input method, which will be shared by all subtypes of the input method.
-Add **metadata** to the [module.json5](../quick-start/module-configuration-file.md) file, setting it name to **ohos_extension.input_method** and **resource** to the resource file applicable to all subtypes of the input method.
+Add **metadata** with the name **ohos_extension.input_method** to the [module.json5](../quick-start/module-configuration-file.md) file to configure resource information for all subtypes.
    ```ts
    {
      "module": {